 As you can see from the Menu, you can also Check your IP here prior to enabling Anon Mode to confirm that it actually changed.
 You can also change the Exit Node through this Menu.

 This is just one of many options to stay Anonymous Online.
 Another great option to stay Anonymous from any of your devices, including your phone, is a trusted and well-known VPN provider like Private Internet Access.
-They don’t keep log files and there are zero reports on anyone getting exposed by them, even after severe government pressure.
+They don’t keep log files, and there are zero reports of anyone getting exposed by them, even after severe government pressure.